LT-aitools/ltait-website/README.md

 (4) Who we are → Two bios, side by side (one for Netta, one for Charlie) and then links to our Linkedin + personal websites
 ```

-- We had already previously developed our illustration (using Artbreeder and Faceswap) and our logo (using some other AI tool, and then manually adjusting the output in Figma).
+- We had already previously developed our logo (using some other AI tool, and then manually adjusting the output in Figma).
 We used Canva to develop our color palette.

-## Using Lovable
+## Using Lovable & Cursor

 After testing multiple tools (Bolt, Base44, Uizard, UXPilot, Visily), we find Lovable consistently creates the nicest (not boring) sites, that actually adheres to the design brief we give it.